alexmucde/DLTCan/README.md

 * Wemos D1 [Amazon Germany](https://amzn.to/3fdFrOu) [AliExpress](https://s.click.aliexpress.com/e/_AMlgFl)
 * Keyestudio CAN_BUS Shield [Eckstein Shop](https://eckstein-shop.de/Keyestudio-CAN-BUS-Shield-MCP2551-chip-With-SD-Socket-For-Arduino-UNO-R3) [AliExpress](https://s.click.aliexpress.com/e/_9ixgBl)

-The Wemos D1 uses 3.3V as logic power, but the CAN-BUS Shield is powered by 5V, which could damage the input pins of the ESP8266.
+CAUTION: Wemos D1 R1 needs 3.3V logic level, if not ESP8266 will be damaged.
-The Pin +5V of the CAN-BUS Shield must be removed and the 3.3V and 5V pins must be shortcut in the shield.
+Pin 18 of MCP2515 must be unsoldered and connected to 3.3V

 The following pins from the Wemos D1 R1 are connected to the CAN Bus shield: